PacktPublishing/Web-Development-with-Bootstrap-4-and-Angular-2-Second-Edition/README.md

-#Web Development with Bootstrap and Angular, Second Edition
+#Web Development with Bootstrap 4 and Angular 2, Second Edition
 By Packt

 ## Overview